Email: hqd4bz (at) virginia (dot) edu

 Office: Kerchof 401

-I am a fourth-year graduate student at University of Virginia.
+I am a fifth-year graduate student at the University of Virginia.
 My thesis advisor is Andrew Obus.
-My research interests are Arithmetic Geometry, Algebraic Number Theory and Galois Theory.
-In particular, I am working on the lifting problem for curves.
+My research interests are arithmetic geometry, algebraic number theory, and Galois theory.
+In particular, I am working on the lifting problem for curves and deformations of wildly ramified covers.
+Before graduate school, I worked as a mechanical engineer (designing injection mold for plastic parts) for a year.

-The refined cyclic local lifting problem for curves, 2018.
-I am trying to prove that local cyclic extensions are liftable in towers.
-That is, given local G-extension k[[z]]/k[[t]] with G cyclic and a lift R[[S]]/R[[T]] of a subextension k[[s]]/k[[t]] to characteristic zero, there is a lift of k[[z]]/k[[t]] to characteristic zero that containing R[[S]]/R[[T]] as a subextension.
+2. The refined local lifting problem for Z/4 covers, 2019.
+Draft.
+The refined lifting problem asks whether a local cyclic extension is liftable in towers.
+That means, suppose we are given a local G-extension k[[z]]/k[[t]] with G cyclic and a lift R[[S]]/R[[T]] of a subextension k[[s]]/k[[t]] to characteristic zero, is there a lift of k[[z]]/k[[t]] to characteristic zero that containing R[[S]]/R[[T]] as a subextension?
 One can learn more about the lifting problem from this paper written by Andrew Obus.
+So far, we are able to answer the question for most of the cases when k has characteristic 2.
+In particular, the answer is always yes when G=Z/4 × Z/m (m is odd).

 Instructor of Record: